Tom Manley (footballer): Brentford

 Manley joined First Division club Brentford for a "substantial fee" in August 1939 and was immediately named captain.
 Just three matches of the 1939–40 season were played before the season was abandoned and competitive football was suspended for the duration of the Second World War.
 Manley's duties with the RAF meant that he appeared sparingly for the club during the war, making just 36 appearances and scoring six goals by the end of the 1945–46 season.
+He also played as a guest player for Blackpool, Chester, Fulham, Manchester United, Norwich City, Nottingham Forest and Tottenham Hotspur during the war.
 Competitive football resumed for the 1946–47 season and Manley would go on to make 122 appearances and scored 8 goals for the club before making his final appearance in September 1950.
 He remained as Griffin Park as a reserve team player for the 1951–52 season (playing one match as a goalkeeper) before retiring at age 39 in May 1952.
 Manley was awarded a joint-testimonial with Ted Gaskell versus a Tommy Lawton XI in April 1954.